 Denver is best visited in April and May (though you can expect some rain) or September and October, when temperatures are warm and there are fewer visitors.
 Several food and drink festivals take place in September and October, which are fun to attend but do attract more visitors.
 The summer months get fairly hot and can become busy, with heavy rainfall common in July.

-Suggested itineraries featuring Denver
+Suggested itinerary featuring Denver

 Map of Denver